- In Action

 Oil pollution in the federal UAE is the responsibility of the Ministry of Climate Change and Environment (formerly the Federal Environmental Agency (FEA)).
 The UAE government is currently working towards implementing a codified National Oil Spill Contingency Plan to coordinate procedures for responding to oil spills (July 2017).
 Several local oil companies and port authorities also have contingency plans.

 In the case of a minor spill in any Emirate, the relevant port authority or oil company would respond and oversee any clean up.
-Within Dubai, the Dubai Police MPCC, part of the Ministry of Interior, would deal with Tier 1 spills in coastal waters and shoreline areas.
+Within Dubai, the Dubai Police MPCC, part of the Ministry of Interior, would deal with Tier 1 & 2 spills for offshore, inshore and inland waterways.

 In the event of a major spill within one of the Emirates, the Ruler of that Emirate would assume command.
 In most cases, an ad hoc committee would be appointed and designate an On-Scene Commander (OSC).
 The committee would comprise members of both federal and Emirate government agencies, as well as representatives from the local port authority and any oil companies involved.
 In Dubai, the Dubai Police MPCC plays a crucial role in the response to a Tier 2 or 3 incident under direction from the Dubai Chief of Police or his designate.
 The MPCC would work together with whatever other resources are available at the scene of the incident.